RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 Teams may share the objects if the participant team does not count with a set of objtects.
 Modifying the training objects is not allowed.

-Two types of objects are used in the tasks:
+Three types of objects are used in the tasks:
 <!-- OPL -->

-1. **Known Objects**: (previously released + released just before the competition)
+1. **Known Objects**: Objects previously known to the robot, divided into:

- 1. **Consistent Objects**: Objects published on the *Setup Day*
+  1. **Consistent Objects**: Objects published on the *Setup Day*, and

   1. **Standard Objects**: Objects chosen from the [*RCAP2021 Object List*](https://github.com/RoboCupAtHomeJP/AtHome2021/blob/master/Data/opl_known_object_list.pdf).
-These objects are used on every RoboCup@Home JapanOpen OPL competition, so that they can be aquired and trained beforehand.
+These objects published a few months before the *RCJ2024* competition, so that they can be aquired and trained beforehand.

 1. **Unknown Objects**: Any other object that is not in the object list but can be grasped or handled.
 Depending on the competition task, these unknown objects may be used.

 1. **Dummy Objects**: Objects published on the *Setup Day* which will not be used in manipulation tasks.
 These objects will appear as obstacles during autonomous navigation or additional objects during object recognition.

 ### Predefined Rooms and Locations

-Some tests in the RoboCup@Home JapanOpen involve a *Predefined Location* where people or objects can be found.
+Some tests in the *RCJ2024* involve a *Predefined Location* where people or objects can be found.
-There will also be one door, named *Entrance*, which lead in and out of the Arena.
+There will also be one *door*, named *Entrance*, which lead in and out of the *Arena*.
-Room names, predefined locations, and location classes are announced during the Setup Days.
+Room names, predefined locations, and location classes are announced during the *Setup Days*.

 ### Predefined Person Names
 <!-- OPL -->

-Some tests in the RoboCup@Home JapanOpen involve memorizing a person’s name.
+Some tests in the *RCJ2024* involve memorizing a person’s name.
-All people in the Arena have an assigned *Predefined Name* chosen by the TC.
+All people in the *Arena* have an assigned *Predefined Name* chosen by the TC.
-Predefined names are chosen from the [List of Official Names](https://github.com/RoboCupAtHome/Sydney2019/blob/master/Files/Names.pdf) provided in *RoboCup Sydney 2019* and announced during the *Setup Days*.
+Predefined names are chosen from the [GPSR Command Generator](https://github.com/johaq/CommandGenerator/tree/master) and will be announced during the *Setup Days*.

 ### Wireless network